Chain Drive Adjustable Swingarms: FLH/FLT (TC/M8), M8 Softail, and FXR

 If you are building a big inch FXR the stock swingarm is simply not strong enough.
 FXR's and FLT/FLH have different shock lengths and shock eye locations.
 We make a special swingarm for the FXRs that uses a late model, 2002 to 2008, FLT/FLH swingarm that we convert to chain drive.

-These are not the same as our FLT/H Swinarms and lenghts and chock locations are different
+These are not the same as our FLT/H Swinarms.
+Lengths and shock locations are different

 FXR with conversion to TC (pre 2009 Dresser) Swingarm w/ 5/8" Shaft Spherical Bearing

-Built-in stiction you are supposed to ride through.
+White Delrin Spacers: Built-in stiction you are supposed to ride through.
 Those go in the trash.
 Kitchen sink inventor tech.
-Here testing Delrin bushing stiction.
+Here testing Delrin bushing stiction with a weight on a moment arm..It did not move.
 Don't send these in to us...The Delrin melts in the powdercoating oven.

-For FXRs transitioning to pre 2009 TC swingarms RB Racing machines up some spacers, the black items pictured above, that allow you to use the OEM 9208 Spherical Bearing...that is actually a real bearing...and allows you to retain your one or two-piece 5/8" axle.
-We install these in the pre 2009 Twin Cam swingarms we modify for 2" adjustment, high horsepower, FXRs.
-The original FXR swingarms are crack-prone and not meant for 111" abd 124" motors.
+For FXRs transitioning to pre 2009 TC swingarms RB Racing machines up some spacers, the black items pictured above, that allow you to use the OEM 9208 Spherical Bearing...that is actually a real bearing...This allows you to retain your one or two-piece 5/8" axle.
+We install these in the pre 2009 Twin Cam swingarms we modify for 2" adjustment, on high horsepower, FXRs.
+The original FXR swingarms are crack-prone and not meant for 111" and 124" motors.

 If you choose to do this be aware you must change your rear wheel, axle, and brake assembly for the 25mm rear axle and later model brake calipers.
 Do not attempt to drill or ream your transmission case for the late 3/4" axle.
 There may be more stronger Delkron FXR cases with 5/8" and 3/4"pivots...even though Delkron went away long ago.